cudail/snolf-rb2/README.md

 ## Changelog

+v2.20
+* Don't display mulligan hint when player is on a waterslide or rollou rock

 v2.19
 * You can now hold down when shooting to only drive along one axis
 * Stop life count from going below 2 so retry can always be used from the menu